TaTooKa/Erzahlspiel/docs/source/pages/basicrules.rst

    art © `Jeff Delierre <https://www.infectedbyart.com/contestpiece.asp?piece=3422>`_

-A risk can be anything from a narrative consequence (something bad happens, the situation worsens, etc), a negative condition or a *hindrance* that the character receives, or in some dire situations, outright death.
+A risk can be anything from a narrative consequence (something bad happens, the situation worsens, etc), a negative **Condition** that the character receives, or in some dire situations, outright death.
 GMs must state clearly what the risk is before the dice are rolled.

 Avoiding Risk
 ~~~~~~~~~~~~~

 The best way to avoid a risk is to try another course of action.
-If that's not possible and/or the player still wants to move forward with that action, then they would suffer the full Risk in case of a FAILURE, or a lesser version of it in case of a PARTIAL SUCCESS.
-Only a full SUCCESS would grant them total avoidance of the Risk.
+If that's not possible and/or the player still wants to move forward with that action, then they would suffer varying degrees of risk in the form of Conditions (see **Resisting Conditions**).

-.. _defense:

-Defense
-^^^^^^^

-For risk of physical harm, characters can defend themselves by sacrificing an item they carry that could provide some sort of protection for the current situation [#]_.
-Said Item could be lost or completely destroyed, or just temporarily broken (it becomes useless until repaired by spending time and/or using proper tools).

-.. [#] Whatever the player decides to break, it must make sense in the fiction.
-You cannot stop a bullet with a screwdriver (...in most cases).
-Creativity is encouraged, but the GM has the final word on what makes sense and what is a stretch.

-.. _hindrances:
+.. _conditions:

-Hindrances
+Conditions
 ----------

 .. figure:: ../_static/images/rpg-image-14.jpg

    art © `Marco Checchetto <https://www.instagram.com/mchecc18>`_

-**Hindrances** are negative conditions that give a -1 each to any related roll (in actions in which the *hindrance* would adversely affect the character).

-*Hindrances* are usually gained as a consequence of a bad roll (most likely after failing to avoid a danger or resist damage), but the GM can also impose a hindrance to a character automatically if the narrative demands so.
-A *hindrance* can be anything detrimental for the character that could affect them in future actions, like a physical injury, a negative condition like being over-encumbered or exhausted, a mental state like being over-stressed or terrified, a social state like being ashamed, distressed or humiliated, etc.

-3 or more *hindrances* usually mean that the character risks being **Taken Out** [#]_ in their next attempt (at GM discretion).
+**Conditions** are negative *Descriptors* a character might receive from external sources like damage or other hindrances.
+They usually give **Disadvantage** for related action rolls.

+Condition **Slots** are limited; a character can have only one *Mild*, *Moderate* and *Severe* Condition.
+Gaining one in a slot already filled increases it to the next tier.
+If they don’t have empty slots, they are *Taken Out* [#]_ (out of action, without a say in their fate).

+Conditions **Recover** over time after beginning some sort of appropriate treatment.
+As a rule of thumb, *Mild* Conditions recover after a few minutes or hours, *Moderate* ones recover after a few days, and *Severe* ones recover after weeks or months.

 .. [#] If a character is **Taken Out** for long periods of time (or forever, if they died), their player should make a new character to introduce ASAP.
 Favor inclusion and fun over realism and rules.
 You might meet a new ally in the next room, promote a NPC to PC, or jump forward in time to recruiting a new teammate.

+The different results on a die roll can be used to know what type of Condition you apply or receive:

+.. _applying-conditions:

+.. csv-table:: Applying Conditions
+ :widths: 30, 70

+ "YES!
+AND...", "*Severe* Condition applied"
+ "YES!", "*Moderate* Condition applied"
+ "YES!
+BUT...", "*Mild* Condition applied"
+ "any NO", "No Condition applied"

+.. _resisting-conditions:

+.. csv-table:: Resisting Conditions
+ :widths: 30, 70

+ "any YES", "No Condition received"
+ "NO!
+BUT...", "*Mild* Condition received"
+ "NO!", "*Moderate* Condition received"
+ "NO!
+AND...", "*Severe* Condition received"

 .. _taken-out: